kubicorn/kubicorn/cloud/README.md

 A `Reconciler` defines a core worker in `kubicorn` and there is one per cloud.
 The `Reconciler` for each cloud implements the same interface and is used to interact and audit a cloud.

+**This interface is designed explicitly to work well with developing controllers and operators**

 ```go
 type Reconciler interface {